jufgutierrezgo/python-vlc-rolling/README.rst

       doi       = {10.1109/LS1858153.2023.10170645}
     }

-**Repositorio y paquete**
+**Repository and package**

-Cita este repositorio como: *python-vlc-rolling: Simulación de OCC con obturador rodante y CSK en enlaces LoS/NLoS*.
-Incluye la URL del proyecto y el número de versión de PyPI que utilizaste.
+Cite this repository as: *python-vlc-rolling: OCC Simulation with Rolling Shutter and CSK in LoS/NLoS links*.
+Include the project URL and the PyPI version number you used.